Amber Mountain rock thrush: Conservation status

-The Amber Mountain rock thrush is listed by the International Union for Conservation of Nature and Natural Resources as Endangered because it has a very small range and its forest habitat is declining in both area and quality.
-The population is small and believed to be declining, albeit slowly.
-The total population of this species is estimated to number less than 5,000 individuals, which occur in a single block of forest in the Amber Mountain National Park.
-It may be declining, although so far there has been relatively low levels of habitat loss in the area of its occurrence.
+The Amber Mountain rock thrush is listed by the International Union for Conservation of Nature and Natural Resources as Near Threatened because it has a very small range and its forest habitat is declining in both area and quality.
+The population is small, but believed to be stable.
+The total population of this species is estimated to number between 2,500 – 4,500 mature individuals as of 2025, which occur in a single block of forest in the Amber Mountain National Park.

 Taxonomic notes

-The Amber Mountain rock thrush has been regarded as a separate species but this view is in doubt.
-It had been split from the forest rock thrush because of a variety of morphological differences and in spite of an absence of genetic distinctiveness.
-As the forest rock thrush and Benson's rock thrush have been lumped into Monticola sharpei this taxon has followed suit.
+The Amber Mountain rock thrush was historically regarded as a subspecies of forest rock thrush (M. sharpei), but was split into a standalone species by HBW taxonomy (used by the IUCN) in 2010.
+A 2011 phylogenetic study further indicated that the Amber Mountain rock thrush is genetically separate from other members of Monticila.
+As of the release of the IOC World Bird List version 13.1 in 2023, all major taxonomies consider it a full species.